Node Function

 |

-Variable Name | The variable name can only contain letters, digits, or underscores, must start with a letter or underscore, and is mandatory. |
+Variable Name | The variable name can only contain letters, digits, or underscores, must start with a letter or underscore.
+Required. |

 Description | Description of this variable.
-Optional. |
+Optional |

 Data source | The data source of this variable supports two options: "refer" and "input".
-"Refer" allows selecting output variables from all preceding nodes, while "input" supports manually filling in a fixed value. |
+"Refer" allows selecting output variables from all preceding nodes, while "input" supports manually filling in a fixed value.
+Required. |

-Type | The data type of this variable cannot be selected and defaults to the "refer" variable type or the "input" string type. |
+Type | The data type of this variable cannot be selected and defaults to the variable type "refer" or the string type "input". |

 Supports selecting LLMs with usage permissions under the current account.